/terms/indexnow-protocol · 5 min read · intermediate

 Status in 2026

 IndexNow has become substantial infrastructure for the non-Google search ecosystem.
-Per IndexNow.org's 2026 adoption metrics, the protocol receives over 5 billion URLs submitted daily across more than 80 million websites, and Microsoft has reported (per Bing's December 2025 report) that approximately 22% of all clicked URLs in Bing search results originated from IndexNow submissions.
+Per IndexNow.org's 2026 metrics the protocol receives over 5 billion URLs daily across more than 80 million websites, and Microsoft reports (December 2025) that approximately 22% of clicked URLs in Bing originated from IndexNow submissions.
+Google has not adopted IndexNow as of mid-2026, so any IndexNow strategy must be paired with Google-specific workflows (sitemap via Google Search Console, manual Request Indexing) for the Google share of search traffic.
+For the Bing-backed ecosystem (Bing and public-web-grounded Microsoft Copilot), IndexNow is the canonical push channel.

 Working assumption (for IndexNow integration on a new domain): expect the protocol to provide notification reliability (your pings are received), not crawl reliability (each engine still applies independent scheduling and quality logic).
 Pair IndexNow with each engine's native sitemap submission channel; treat the two as independent signals.
 Do not interpret IndexNow ping volume as an indexing predictor.